 - The variety of themes and plugins is great – You’ll surely find something that suits your tastes and business goals.
 Plus, the pricing is pretty fair too.

 Unfortunately, you might have to struggle when it comes to the user experience on your website.
 Why?
 Because trying to get multiple, separate modules to work together can be difficult.
+You see, DNN’s community is vast and there are a large number of modules and skins (these are the themes used by DNN) available and not all modules and skins have been developed by the same level of developer and often you’ll find these modules don’t work together nicely.

 The last highlight for today is Kentico, a content management system that is easy to tweak to make sure it meets all your needs.